mDemianchuk/ds-lecture-maven/maven.markdown

 ### Apache Ant
 [![alt text](images/ant-logo.png)](https://ant.apache.org/)

 **Apache Ant** is a Java build automation tool that follows rules described in configuration files to build and deploy applications.
 Ant provides a wide variety of default tasks allowing to compile, assemble, test and run Java programs.
-In addition to that, Ant is compatible with non Java applications, for example C or C++ applications.
+In addition to that, Ant is compatible with non-Java applications, for example, C or C++ applications.

 #### Ant Key Advantages
-- **Ease of use:** The tool provides a wide range of tasks that almost fulfils all the build requirements of the user.
+- **Ease of use:** The tool provides a wide range of tasks that almost fulfills all the build requirements of the user.
 - **Platform independent:** Since Ant is written in Java, it is a platform-independent build tool.
 However, the only requirement for the tool is JDK.
-- **Extensibility:** A user can easily extend Ant's capabilities by writing custom tasks in Ant Libs, since it is written in Java and its source code is freely available.
+- **Extensibility:** A user can easily extend Ant's capabilities by writing custom tasks in Ant Libs since it is written in Java and its source code is freely available.

 #### Ant Features
 The list of Apache Ant most important features is shown below:
 - Compilation of Java-based applications
 - Generation of Java Doc
 - Packaging into war, jar, zip, tar files
-- Support for JUnit 3, Junit 4, TestNG etc.
+- Support for JUnit 3, Junit 4, TestNG, etc.
 - Conversion of XML test reports to HTML reports
-- Checking out from version control system (SVN, GIT, CVS etc).
+- Checking out from a version control system (SVN, GIT, CVS, etc).
 - Execution of test scripts and test suites

 ### Gradle